bos1313/C-sharp-Mvvm-Wpf-TabControl/README.md

 C#/WPF - Learn MVVM with the .NET Community Toolkit https://www.youtube.com/watch?v=uVIzK2snugk

+I learned a lot from him about Community Toolkit and I used his code to make Tab control example.

 and many others with their solutions and if anybody recognize his code let me know I will update this with your name.

 You can download the code and send me your suggestions for improvement.
 As you can see